Law and Social Science Dissertation Fellowship & Mentoring Program

 The Law and Society Association, in collaboration with the American Bar Foundation and the National Science Foundation, seeks applications for the Law and Social Science Dissertation Fellowship and Mentoring Program (LSS Fellowship).

 Third-, fourth-, and fifth-year graduate students who specialize in the field of law and social science and whose research interests include law and inequality are invited to apply.
 Fellowship applicants should be students in a Ph.D. program in a social science department or an interdisciplinary program.
 Humanities students pursuing empirically-based social science dissertations are welcome to apply.
+Applicants are also eligible to apply for the American Bar Foundation’s Doctoral Fellowship Program in Law and Social Science.
 Only U.S. citizens and permanent residents are eligible to apply.

 Application Materials Required